 Internet sales are strong so far.
-It will be interesting to see how the brochure sales look once they’re processed.
+It will be interesting to see how the brochure sales look once processed.
 If this small sampling is any sign, groups will experience record sales in 2020.

 Improved Online Selling Tools

 Enhancements in technology and the web provide new opportunities to sell online.
 It used to be that online sales made up a small percentage of the total sales.
-But that trend has changed over time as most are now comfortable buying items online.
+But that trend has changed as most are now comfortable buying items online.